MaxWenzel/frameworks/README.md

 - [PIT ](https://pitest.org/): state of the art mutation testing system, providing gold standard test coverage for Java and the jvm.
 - [Mockneat ](https://github.com/nomemory/mockneat): a simple but powerful (fluent) API that enables developers to create json, xml, csv and sql data programatically.
 - [Spock](https://github.com/spockframework/spock): a BDD-style developer testing and specification framework for Java and Groovy applications.
+- [Pakt](https://docs.pact.io/): a code-first tool for testing HTTP and message integrations using contract tests.
+Contract tests assert that inter-application messages conform to a shared understanding that is documented in a contract.

 ## Resilience